 Guinea pigs can eat zucchini with the skin on or off.
 It’s best to feed them with the skin intact, as that is where many of the beneficial antioxidants are found.
-You can feed up to a couple of slices of zucchini daily to your guinea pig.
+You can feed 1-2 slices of zucchini daily to your guinea pig if they like it.

 Can Guinea Pigs Eat Cucumbers?

 Cucumbers grow in a very similar way to zucchini, making them a type of fruit as well.